mengchen-li/mengchen-li.github.io/_blog/2026-03-20-when-the-south-wind-returns.md

 Shen Hui held on.
 Man-yi finished, stepped back half a step to look.
 "Good.
 Last step."

-She picked up a lipstick—gold tube, a pattern pressed into the cap.
-She twisted it out and showed Shen Hui: the pigment was the faintest, most delicate rose.
+She picked up a lipstick: gold tube, a pattern pressed into the cap.
+She twisted it out and showed Shen Hui; the pigment was the faintest, most delicate rose.

-"This shade is called Misty Rose," she said.
+"This shade is called *Misty Rose*," she said.
 "I think it will suit you."

-Her left hand cupped Shen Hui's chin and lifted slightly.
+Her left hand cupped Shen Hui's chin and lifted it slightly.
 Her right held the lipstick and began at the center of the upper lip's bow.
 The lipstick was cool and smooth.
 She drew it very slowly.

-She finished the upper lip.
-Then the lower.
+She finished the upper lip, then the lower.
 At the end she drew her thumb lightly along the outer edge of Shen Hui's lower lip, wiping away a little color that had strayed beyond the line.

 "Done."

 She held out the small round mirror.

 Shen Hui looked at herself in the glass.
 She almost didn't recognize herself.
-The makeup was light—the base clean, brows and eyes drawn with fine precision, a barely-there blush swept across the cheekbones.
+The makeup was light: the base clean, brows and eyes drawn with fine precision, a barely-there blush swept across the cheekbones.
 The Misty Rose against her complexion looked, in the end, like the color her lips had always been born with.

 "Is it beautiful?"
 Man-yi asked.